byterubpay/byterub-site/_posts/2019-03-24-logs-for-the-dev-meeting-held-on-2019-03-24.md

 **\<needmoney90>** we can maybe get one more off
 **\<dEBRUYNE>** tevador: Yes, no changes
 **\<dEBRUYNE>** Reintroducing tweaks reintroduces the same risks smooth described here -> https://github.com/byterubpay/byterub/issues/3387#issue-304296870
-**\<xmrmatterbridge> \<learninandlurkin>** I think it is clear that even a perfect CPU favouring algorithm would eventually need to be changed, because CPUs will eventually change
+**\<btrmatterbridge> \<learninandlurkin>** I think it is clear that even a perfect CPU favouring algorithm would eventually need to be changed, because CPUs will eventually change
 **\<dEBRUYNE>** Which we're trying to get away from with a long-term algorithm
 **\<ArticMine>** This is an example why 2x or even 10x may not be a failure.
 100x Yes that is a failure
 **\<dEBRUYNE>** 10x will invariable drive out all other miners